 Nehemiah's Great Feast

 What example among God's people in the past can be our model?
 In the history of God's people, we are certainly not the only ones who have experienced a great Feast of Tabernacles.
 Another such feast occurred in the days of Nehemiah.
-We can learn many things from the example they left for us (I Corinthians 10:11).
+We can learn many things from the example the Jews of the time left for us (I Corinthians 10:11).

 Rebuilding the wall is "the work of God" at this time for the Jews (Nehemiah 5:16; 6:16).
 Under Nehemiah's leadership, they complete the wall in an incredible fifty-two days, finishing in the month of Elul—corresponding to our August-early September, just before the autumn holy day season begins (6:15).